lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/README.md

     ```bash
     gradle publish
    ```

 5. Verify that the JAR file has been successfully uploaded to Nexus.

    <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_Exercise_6_Artifact_Nexus/blob/main/ImgEx/MyappPublishedNexus.png"/>

-### Downloading Artifact from Nexus and Starting application.
+### Downloading Artifact from Nexus and Starting application on Droplet.

 1. Create a new user on the droplet server to access both repositories.

     ```bash
     adduser team1team2
    ```

 2. Create the .ssh directory and add the public key to grant the new user access to the droplet.
 3. Access the droplet using the new user account.